 Change the Contrast

 Contrast is a setting on the LED TV that determines the difference between dark and bright colors.
 LED TVs consume more power as you increase the contrast which in turn will reduce its longevity.
 Many LED TVs that are displayed in shops are set to “vivid” or “dynamic” as default options.
 Although either two works great in rooms with very bright lighting, it’s best to not keep the LED TVs in these settings at home.
 Doing so will use up the LED lights faster.
 To lower power usage, set the settings to “standard” or “movie” to consume less energy, rather than selecting the “vivid” or dynamic” options.

 Place it near a ventilation system

 If you are watching LED TV for long periods, it uses up a lot of power in the home.
 As a result, it generates a substantial amount of heat which the ventilation system helps eliminate.
-But many people place their LED TV in areas that don’t have enough ventilation.
-Such high heat conditions affect the internal components of the LED TV, making its longevity become short-lived.
+But many people place their LED TVs in areas that don’t have enough ventilation.
+Such high heat conditions affect the internal components of the LED television, making its longevity become short-lived.
 Thus, you have to place it at least a few inches around the ventilation system to allow it to cool.

 How much is a smart TV in Malaysia?